rabbitmq/support-tools/docs/Reporting_RabbitMQ_Issues.md

 If the script can't be run, use `rabbitmqctl` commands to get information like policies, environment and report.

-Other necessary information includes the following:
+Other _absolutely necessary_ information includes the following:

 * RabbitMQ version
 * Erlang version